priyam197/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction

-# 💓 Heart Disease Prediction Using Machine Learning
+# 💓 Heart Disease Prediction Using Machine Learning and Django Web App

 This project aims to predict the likelihood of heart disease in a patient using machine learning techniques.
-By analyzing key medical attributes, this model assists in early diagnosis and prevention.
+By analyzing key medical attributes, the system assists in early diagnosis and prevention.
+The model is trained in a notebook environment and deployed using a Django web application on PythonAnywhere for public use.

 ---